 Atholl Duncan, Executive Director, UK & Global

 Atholl joined ICAS in 2011 following a distinguished career in broadcast journalism and corporate communications.
 In his current role, he leads the Members’ Division and is responsible for key areas of delivering the strategy of "Building the Leading Global, Professional Community" by increasing engagement and growing communities among the 21,000 members across the UK and in 100 countries around the world.
 He is also responsible for digital, commercial services, events, partnership, brand, marketing, and media relations and plays a key role in ICAS’s work with politicians at Holyrood and Westminster.
 Atholl is also the Senior Independent Director of the British Horseracing Authority – which runs the UK's second largest spectator sport.

 Charlotte Barbour, CA CTA (Fellow) Director of Taxation

 Charlotte has worked for ICAS for many years in a range of policy and regulatory roles and for the last four years has supported the ICAS Tax Board, which has overall responsibility for all tax matters affecting ICAS members and oversight of five technical Committees.
 She has extensive experience in dealing with tax issues and has represented ICAS at both the Scottish Parliament and the House of Lords, and regularly speaks on both radio and TV.

 James Barbour, Director, Policy Leadership

 James is a CA and is Director, Policy Leadership within ICAS and has worked for ICAS since July 1999.
-He oversees the work of several ICAS technical committees including Audit and Assurance, Business Policy, Charities, Corporate Reporting and Accounting Standards, Pensions, Public Sector and Sustainability.
+He oversees the work of the following work areas: Audit and Assurance, Financial Reporting and Sustainability.
 He is also responsible for the ICAS Ethics Board and is the lead on all matters connected with The Power of One initiative.
 He is the Technical Adviser to the UK Board Member of IESBA.